John-Danielsson/docs/src/matlab.md

 # Hyak MATLAB programming

-As usual, "username" is your userid and "groupname" is your group name.
+As usual, "username" is your user ID and "groupname" is your group name.

 ## Interactive Use of MATLAB